mdenials/Pinbrute/README.md

-Reset pincode for android smartphone
+Reset pincode for android smartphone.
 Have length setting in source code